CopernicaMarketingSoftware/Documentation/Yothalot/about.md

 of Hadoop and the realization that a map/reduce server is essentially a very simple process that just processes incoming jobs and distributes them over a group of servers.
-We already had all the tools and libraries in house to create such a server.
+We already had all the tools and libraries in house to create such a server - so we decided just to do that.

 But why were we fed up with Hadoop in the first place, you might wonder.
 Well, here at Copernica we try to keep things simple and we don't want